StefanB0/TMPS-labs/out/production/lab2/Bank/design.md

 ## Implementation
 - Adapter
   - Requests sent are in string, adapter transforms them in numbers
+  - Needs a bunch of interfaces to work
 - Bridge
   - Terminal which the client has access to and server which they don't
+  - kind of done, ATM and bank network
+  - Needs a bunch more interfaces to work
 - Composite
   - Banks have multiple offices.
 Offices behave as a whole, when one runs out of money, it takes money from other offices.
 - Facade
   - Network communication
 - Proxy
   - Bank payments to shops are done by proxy

+## To do